fontclubbelgica/fontclubbelgica.xyz/_typefaces/oblate.md

 draft: false

+seo_description: |
+    FC Oblate is the sans serif companion to Nib, that evolved into a multifunctional sans serif that is both usable and expressive.
+Perfect for all business needs.
+seo_image: FCB_SEO_Oblate.jpg

 information: |
     What started as a sans serif companion to FC Nib has turned into a highly multifunctional sans serif that just like it's companion is both highly usable and expressive.